 MCMASTER: And I would say to France, for example, who is looking at maybe 66% of their communications infrastructure being run by China, do you expect China to treat France better than they treat their own people?
 Probably not.
 So to the point Samantha’s making, I think it’s astounding the degree to which some of our allies had been accommodating, really, the Chinese Communist Party with really such a brazen, obvious threat to their own security.

 RAVICH: That’s right.

 ZARATE: Yeah.
-It’s trying to get respect to data privacy that the French and all of us hold so dear.
+Is China going to respect to data privacy that the French and all of us hold so dear?
 Probably not.

 MAY: Here’s what I’m going to do.
 Two final questions.
 One from Nicholas, one from Henry and I’m going to ask one question after another.
 Answer those questions and any final thoughts you have, present them.